 2. Experience in technical product management

-Ideal product management candidates at Google are those that have hands-on experience in the tech field.
+Ideal product management candidates at Google are those who have hands-on experience in the tech field.

 Candidates who have worked in developing a tech product or have ample know-how in managing tech production should emphasize that on their resume because it is highly lauded by Google.

-Google is especially interested in candidates who have run their startups or were part of the early group of employees recruited in a new startup.
+Google is especially interested in candidates who have run their startups or were part of the early group of employees recruited for a new startup.

 3. Basic knowledge of different fields

-Google also wants its aspiring product managers to have basic knowledge or experience in marketing, finance, product development, advertising, UX, and product design.
+Google also wants its aspiring product managers to have basic knowledge or experience in marketing, finance, product development, advertising, user experience (UX), and product design.
 A day in the life of a product manager is akin to navigating a complex maze, where they must strategize, prioritize, and problem-solve to drive innovation and deliver exceptional user experiences across Google’s diverse product portfolio.

 Product managers are not expected to be fully proficient in all these fields, but they are supposed to have some degree of familiarity with these areas and a specialization in at least one.